ManojChandran/oouve-networking/README.md

 This repository is a HCL code for implemenatation of three tier VPC network.
 Terraform version details are mentioned below in the istallation section.

-> This repository tries to follow the checklist items formulated by gruntworks to have a production ready infrastructure, reference provided at the end.

 # RUN Terraform

 ## Instalation